 Thinking of making the switch to electric?
 If you're in the market to buy, then your timing couldn't be better.
 With more choice than ever and sales rising across the UK in recent years, the surge in electric cars is great news for the environmentally-minded motorist.

-Nevertheless, buying an electric car is a big commitment.
 With new factors to consider, as well as a whole heap of jargon to get to grips with, deciding on an electric vehicle that's right for you is entirely different to buying a new petrol or diesel car.

 If you've never driven an electric car before, then we're sure you'll have your fair share of questions.
 That's why we've put together this in-depth guide to get your electric journey on the go.
 From the benefits of driving electric to buying advice, this extensive resource is here to help out with all your electric car queries.

-Why should you choose an electric or hybrid car over a regular petrol or diesel?
 If you're still a little on the fence about electric cars, then what are the plus points that'll make you want to take the plunge?
-Before we get into anything else, consider the below an electric car elevator pitch, a summary of their advantages over other cars on the road:
+Below we’ll dive into all the reasons you may not have considered.

 Broadly speaking, the price of an electric vehicle (EV) is slightly higher than most petrol and diesel cars.
 However, the cost of running one is much cheaper.